pyrc.core.inputs#

 Warns if no subclass of this class was found in this module (py-file) that inherits from Cell.

-Every BoundaryCondition class should have a counterpart that also is a Cell and one the is a Geometric.
+Every BoundaryCondition class should have a counterpart that also is a Cell and one that’s a Geometric.
 This way, the boundary condition can be used in algorithms like Capacitors that also are cells (in meshes).
 The classes should be named like the non-Cell/Geometric-classes extended with “Cell”/”Geometric”.

 This class is only useful during development, when new BoundaryConditions are added.